 I feel a need to find my place in this world, to build a home where I feel safe.

 My interests reflect my ever-going search for my position in the world, both figuratively as well as literally speaking.
-I am a maker, a journalist, a model and a storyteller.
+I am a maker, a journalist and a storyteller.
 The stories I tell are based on research, my life and on the stories of others.
 I combine the stories and translate them artistically in such a way that others can relate to them.
 My creativity is in the way I think and interpret the input that I am getting.
 In my work I apply methods from social design and combine them with my knowledge of evolution, ethology (behavioral biology) and the sociological influences of technology and innovation.

 My background in biology and my job as a researcher for botanist and artist Stefan Cools have provided me with the necessary tools to include these fields of research.
 Despite my deep desire for theoretical research, my greatest source of inspiration are personal stories.
 This is not just because they trigger an emotional response, but because it creates the connection between science, research and the real world.
 It makes the problems we read and hear about real and tangible.

 I use my free and artistic thought process to try to understand the broad outlines of human behavior and, most importantly, my own.
 I believe all research stems from a need to understand our heritage, ourselves.

 As an interdisciplinary being at heart, I will continue to use the disciplines described above, and deepen my zest for adventure in my future projects.
 My main focus at the moment lies with documentary making, and specifically on how to use storytelling through documentary making as a research tool in itself."